 The restoration of an ecologically sustainable hydrologic regime, as close to natural conditions as possible, while maintaining an efficient and economic navigation system is vital to conserving and managing the resources of the area.
+Restoring and maintaining a more natural level and pattern of hydrologic function is also a specific objective of the White River NWR identified in its 1994 Comprehensive Management Plan (Yaich 1994; page 93).

-The loss of terrestrial habitat within the study area, including on the Refuge, due to headcutting and bank erosion is of particular concern.
+The loss of terrestrial habitat within the study area, including on the Refuge, due to headcutting and erosion is of particular concern.
 Our goal is to work with the Corps and other entities to abate terrestrial floodplain habitat loss, and restore and enhance bottomland hardwood forested wetlands.